TL;DR

 Behavioral interview questions follow predictable patterns.
 Prepare stories addressing common themes: handling conflict, managing competing priorities, working in teams, overcoming challenges, demonstrating leadership, and learning from failure.
 Having six to eight versatile stories allows you to address most questions.

 Draw heavily from your current practicum.
 Recent experiences feel vivid and detailed in ways that older examples may not.
 Prepare to discuss your current project, challenges you are navigating, and skills you are developing.
-This currency demonstrates continued growth.
+If you have been building your resume throughout your practicum, you already have a framework for articulating your accomplishments.

 Use the STAR method (Situation, Task, Action, Result) to structure responses, but practice until the structure feels natural rather than formulaic.
-Interviewers appreciate organized responses but recognize and dislike rehearsed scripts.
 Aim for polished spontaneity rather than memorized delivery.

 Practicing Without Extensive Time